Cannabis policy manager job up for grabs ahead of referendum on drug's legal status

-The Government is creating a Cannabis Policy Team ahead of the 2020 referendum on whether to drug should be legalised, and have put the call out for someone to head a "high profile, high priority piece of work".
+The Government is creating a cannabis policy team ahead of the 2020 referendum on legalisation, and have put the call out for someone to head a "high profile, high priority piece of work".

 The Seek job advertisement states the team "has been tasked with preparing draft legislation that will form the basis of the referendum question at the 2020 General Election".